pvmlibs/flexid/README.md

 1. Use generator as singleton in application for performance and uniqueness guarantee (in StaticWorkerResolver and RandomWorkerResolver)
-2. When sending to javascript you need to cast id to string (js does not handle 64-bit int)
+2. When sending to javascript you need to cast id to string (JS does not handle 64-bit int)

 ```php